admin1

 Degrades valve materials from road cleaning agents.

-Drivers in snowy places know the pain of road salt.
-Salt does not just melt ice.
-It also dries out rubber, making it brittle and weak.
-Salt speeds up oxidation, so rubber breaks down even faster.
-Metal parts do not escape either.
-Salt sneaks into tiny cracks and causes metal stems to corrode.
-That is why drivers in cold or coastal areas should check their tire valves more often.
+Drivers in snowy regions are well aware of the dangers of road salt.
+Salt not only melts snow and ice, but it also dries out rubber, causing it to become brittle and weak.
+Salt accelerates oxidation, making rubber age faster.
+Metal parts are also susceptible to salt corrosion.
+Salt can seep into tiny cracks and corrode metal valve stems.
+Therefore, drivers in cold or coastal areas should check their tire valve stems more frequently.

-• Rubber dehydration: Salt pulls moisture from rubber, causing cracks.
+Rubber Dehydration: Salt absorbs moisture from rubber, causing it to crack.

-• Accelerated oxidation: Salt and moisture break down rubber compounds quickly.
+Accelerated Oxidation: Salt and moisture rapidly break down rubber compounds.

 Signs tire valves need replacing